Course Title: Fibre to Fabric Essentials

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.

 Continuous course assessment will consist of four summative assessments.
 The details of assessments will be given to you at the start of the course.
-Information about performance standards required for each assessment task are detailed in the assignment area of Canvas.
+Information about performance standards required for each assessment tasks are detailed in the assignment area of Canvas.

 Assessment Tasks: